IntelliJ IDEA 2024.3 Help

 Customize views

 You can customize how threads are displayed on the Frames and Threads tabs.
-It might be helpful when you are working on a multithreaded application and often need to access information about your threads.
+It might be helpful when you are often navigating in the application's threads, and are interested in their specific details, such as which group a thread belongs to.

 • Right-click anywhere in the Frames or Threads tab and select Customize Threads View.